• Skip to main content

 Quartier des Spectacles

-The Quartier des Spectacles is home to some of the city’s top theatres, galleries, and cinemas.
+Located in the Ville-Marie borough, Quartier des Spectacles is the cultural centre of Montréal.
+The Quartier des Spectacles is home to the city’s top theatres, galleries, and cinemas.
 It also encompasses the Latin Quarter, known for its eclectic style and casual bars, and Montreal’s Gay Village.

 Place des Arts

+The Quartier des Spectacles area feels like a party all year round.
 You’ll find various outdoor festivals and events throughout the year.
-Some festivities take over multiple streets during the daytime while others remain contained in the neighbourhood’s multiple performance halls.
+Some festivities take over the streets during the daytime.
+Others remain contained in the neighbourhood’s performance halls.

 If you’re looking for outdoor entertainment, walk to Place des Festivals.
 The large public square hosts numerous outdoor festivals throughout the year.
 You can even discover outdoor art exhibitions.

 You’ll also find a few events indoors.
-Quartier des Spectacles only covers an area of about one-square kilometre, but has almost 30 different performance halls.
+Quartier des Spectacles only covers an area of about one-square kilometre.
+But the entertainment district of Montreal has almost 30 different performance halls.
+Major performing venues include Montreal Symphony House and Place des Arts.

-In the past, this part of the city contained streets lined with strip clubs and corners lined with street workers including Rue Sainte-Catherine, one of the main shopping streets in Montreal.
-As with many former red-light districts, it’s safer and cleaner today.
+Quartier des Spectacles also contains the area once known as the red-light district.
+In the past, the streets here were lined with strip clubs and seedy corners with—ahem!—”street workers.”
+Much of it centred around Rue Sainte-Catherine, now one of the main shopping streets in Montreal.
+As with many former red-light districts around the world, it’s much safer and cleaner today.

 Recommended hotels in Quartier des Spectacles

-You’ll find hotels to suit any style and budget, including numerous two-star hotels and a few three-star and four-star options near the outskirts of the district.
+As with the neighbourhood itself, accommodations in Quartier des Spectacles are diverse.
+You’ll find hotels to suit any style and budget.
+The district has several two-star hotels and a few three-star & four-star options near its outskirts.

 • Best Western Plus Hotel Montreal: For budget-conscious travellers, this hotel has great rates and comfortable beds.
 It’s not the fanciest location, but you’re located in the heart of Quartier des Spectacles and within walking distance of most of the sites.